i0brendan0/pokeemerald/README.md

 * An evolution stone shop has been added to XXX.
 * Certain legendary Pokémon have received new events in game.
 * Event only items can be received through in game events post-E4.
-* Volt Tackle is now an egg move for Pichu.
-Can still be obtained by Light Ball.

 ## Pokémon